 United States of America.

-If you're flying to Panama via Canada, you'll need an eTA (electronic Travel Authorisation) for Canada.
+If you're flying via Canada, you'll need an eTA (electronic Travel Authorisation) for Canada.
 More information:

-You may need a valid Yellow Fever Vaccination Certificate for entry to Panama, particularly if you're arriving from a country or area where yellow fever is endemic.
+You may need a valid Yellow Fever Vaccination Certificate to enter Panama, particularly if you're arriving from a country or area where yellow fever is common.
 Yellow fever is a serious and potentially fatal disease preventable by vaccination.
-It is endemic in Panama and in regional countries, including Bolivia, Brazil, Colombia, Ecuador, Peru or Venezuela.
-Some airlines may require passengers to present a valid Yellow Fever Vaccination Certificate before being allowed to board flights out of the country.
+It is common in Panama and the border region, including Bolivia, Brazil, Colombia, Ecuador, Peru and Venezuela.
+Some airlines may require passengers to present a valid Yellow Fever Vaccination Certificate before being allowed to board flights.
 Read

-yellow fever for information on Australian re-entry requirements following exposure to yellow fever.
+yellow fever for information on Australian re-entry requirements following exposure to areas where yellow fever is common.
 More information:

 Yellow fever risk and certification requirements (by country, WHO)

-You'll need to pay a departure tax of $US40 at the Tocumen Airport in Panama City if it's not already included in the cost of your air ticket.
+You'll need to pay a departure tax at the Tocumen Airport in Panama City if it's not already included in the cost of your air ticket.

-Airlines will not accept passengers bound for destinations within the United States without evidence of an onward or return ticket, even if the traveller may be eligible to enter the US under its visa waiver program.
+Airlines won't accept passengers bound for destinations within the United States without evidence of an onward or return ticket, even if the traveller may be eligible to enter the US under its visa waiver program.

-Minors with Panamanian dual nationality, or who are resident in Panama, who are exiting the country with one parent or no parents must present an original birth certificate and notarised consent from the non-travelling parent(s).
-When the notarised consent and birth certificate are issued in Australia or another country, they must be authenticated with an apostille stamp.
+Any child under 18, who is a Panamanian dual national or resident and leaves Panama without both parents present, must show their original birth certificate and notarised consent from the non-travelling parent(s).
+If the notarised consent and birth certificate are issued outside Panama, they must be verified with an apostille stamp.